0semter0/cosmos/DEX.md

 committed onto the underlying DEX ledger.
 The orders must be in incrementing sequence order, and all the hashes must match the previous order's hash.

-Users can also withdraw funds from the CEX's subledger onto the the base DEX or another CEX's subledger by signing a withdrawal transaction and submitting it to the CEX for sequencing and signing, just like any order transaction.
+Users can also withdraw funds from the CEX's subledger onto the base DEX or another CEX's subledger by signing a withdrawal transaction and submitting it to the CEX for sequencing and signing, just like any order transaction.
 As we'll see in the next section, the CEX's cooperation is not necessary to